Foreign Legion in the Balkans: 1915-1919

 Gorno Orizari and Dolno Orizari

-In December, two reinforcements arrived to strengthen the Battalion.
-They numbered an officer (Captain Jumancourt) and 214 men.
-Captain Hamot, adjutant-major (the deputy commander), was evacuated.
-As a lieutenant, he made already part of the original Battalion in March 1915.
+In December, two reinforcements arrived, including Captain Jumancourt and 214 men.
+That same month, Captain Hamot, now deputy commander, was evacuated.
+As a lieutenant, he comprised part of the original Battalion in March 1915.

 Foreign Legion - Battalion - Balkans - 1916 - Monastir - Dolno Orizari - Gorno Orizari - Pozdes - Positions

-The 1er RMA positions at Gorno Orizari, Dolno Orizari and Pozdes (3rd Bn/Legion) in late November 1916, in an original sketch of the 156th Division.
+Positions of the 1er RMA at Gorno Orizari, Dolno Orizari, and Pozdes (3rd/Legion Battalion) in late November 1916, in the original sketch of the 156th Division.

 Foreign Legion - Battalion - Balkans - 1916 - Monastir - French camp